acmbvp/Hacktoberfest/README.md

 ###### You should navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

 # Hurray!!
-You just got close to complete your hacktoberfest challenge.
+You just got closer to complete your hacktoberfest challenge.